Varma (surname)

-Verma, Varma are surnames found in India and Southeast Asia.
+Varma and Verma are surnames found in India and Southeast Asia.
 These surnames are commonly used by people of different castes and ethnic groups across the region.
-The surname is used in North India by and some of the groups among cluster of castes called Kayasthas.
-However, in the same region along with Central India, while originally being a Rajput surname it was later adopted by castes such as Kurmis, Jats and Koeris.
+In India, the surname is used in the northern half of the country by Kayasthas, Jats, Rajputs, Koches, Kurmis, and Koeris.

 Indian traditional usage

 According to Ayodhya Prasad Sah, the title was also used by some Brahmins in parts of Odisha, although it is recommended historically for the Kshatriyas.

 Notable people

 Notable people with the surname "Varma" or its variants include: